Search for supersymmetry in final states with two oppositely charged same-flavor leptons and missing transverse momentum in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 \section{Event selection}

 The SRs are designed to be sensitive to a range of BSM models while keeping moderate SM background rates.
 Four main samples are defined starting from a baseline selection and are tuned to maximize the sensitivity to specific SUSY processes.
-Since the statistical interpretation of the results is performed separately in each sample, some of them overlap.
+Since the statistical interpretation of the results is performed separately in each sample, we do not require the samples to be disjoint.
 The first (second) sample targets strong (EW)-production SUSY processes with an on-shell \PZ boson in the decay chain.
 Another sample, referred to as the ``edge'' sample, targets strong SUSY production with an off-shell \PZ boson or a slepton in the decay chain.
 The requirements for the fourth sample are designed to be sensitive to the direct production of a slepton pair.
 The selections used to define all samples are summarized in Table~\ref{tab:selections_signalRegions}.
 In addition to the SRs, we also define a set of CRs to be used in the estimation of the main SM backgrounds.

 The baseline selection requires the presence of two OS leptons within $\abs{\eta}<2.4$ and with $\pt>25$ (20)\GeV for the highest (next-to-highest) \pt lepton.
 Each event must contain lepton flavors consistent with the corresponding requirement at the trigger level; \eg, if an event is preselected using a dilepton $\EE$ trigger, both leptons are required to be electrons.
 To avoid differences in reconstruction and isolation efficiencies between electrons and muons in boosted topologies, the two highest \pt leptons are required to be separated by a distance $\DR>0.1$.
 The \mll of the dilepton system, its transverse momentum $\pt^{\Pell\Pell}$, and \ptmiss are required to be greater than 20, 50 and 50\GeV, respectively.
-In the SRs, the two highest \pt leptons are also required to have the same flavor, $\EE$ or $\MM$, while for a number of CRs we require the presence of DF leptons, $\EM$.
+In the SRs, the two highest \pt leptons are also required to have the same flavor, $\EE$ or $\MM$, while for a number of CRs we require the presence of different-flavor (DF) leptons, $\EM$.

 To suppress backgrounds where instrumental \ptmiss arises from mismeasurements of jet energies, the two highest \pt jets in the event are required to have a separation in $\phi$ from \ptvecmiss of at least 0.4, or $\Delta\phi(\vec{p}^{\,\mathrm{j}_{1,2}}_\mathrm{T},\ptvecmiss)>0.4$.
 In regions with only one jet, this criterion is only applied to the single jet.
 If the aforementioned jet is a $\PV$ boson candidate, the selection is modified to $\Delta\phi>0.8$.